 South Lane is to be reopened as a through street if ever there is grade separation at the station, this per contract with the City of Burlingame Public Works Dept. and Caltrain.

-CABRILLO AVENUE: assumed to have been named after explorer Juan Rodriguez Cabrillo
+CABRILLO AVENUE: (Burlingame) assumed to have been named after explorer Juan Rodriguez Cabrillo.

 CADILLAC WAY: (Burlingame) An interesting development occurred in 1966 that illustrates the growing influence that auto dealerships had cultivated with the city.
 A request was presented to Council by John L. Rector to change the name of ‘Industrial Way’, a street located off of Carolan near Broadway to ‘Cadillac Lane,’ the new site of a new Rector Cadillac dealership, formerly located in the Packard showroom at 1021 Burlingame Avenue.
 (City Trustee Minutes)